Professional Bio

 Vans Invested to support refocussing including divestment of ancillary businesses and growth of the core brand

-Yard O Led Invested to support a turnaround of heritage UK writing instrument brand.
+Yard O Led Invested and led the first phase of a turnaround of heritage UK writing instrument brand

 Selected Boards